srpattison/AmsterdamBlockchainWeek/events/dao-operators-high-tea/README.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: DAO Operators High Tea
+name: DAO Operator's High Tea 🌷

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.